abduld/CS533/progress/progress.markdown

 Currently, we generate sequential Javascript for debugging purposes, but have
     a prototype CUDA backend that generates naive code.
 In the next few weeks, we plan on refining our CUDA implementation to hide
-    memory copy latency and optimize for the correct launch paramaters for the kernel.
+    memory copy latency and optimize for the correct launch parameters for the kernel.

 We will use parboil as our benchmark suite, picking 4-5 benchmarks that map